NickGrunert/master-thesis/modules/02_algorithm.typ

     It is important to acknowledge that this approach will essentially replicate the utilization of absolute values directly, as the data undergoes normalization to fall within the range of 0 to 255 prior to the application of the Canny algorithm.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
+    It is crucial to note that the Canny algorithm exclusively accepts positive integer inputs.
+    The negligible loss of information when transitioning from $[-255, 255]$ to $[0, 255]$, which entails halving the value range, is an inherent risk and is presumed to exert a negligible effect on the outcomes, at most.

+    The threshold values are designated as the lower and upper percentiles of the normalized image.
+    While they are set at equal intervals in this instance for the sake of simplicity, they can be adjusted to allow for uneven percentiles in the future, should preliminary results prove unsatisfactory.
+    For instance, setting the percentage to 35 will result in a threshold of $[89, 179]$, a representation that nearly perfectly aligns with the novel approach of setting the upper threshold at double the lower threshold.

     ```python
     def edge_detection(...):
       lower = params.canny_values[0]